Fergalicious: Chart performance

 In the United States, "Fergalicious" entered on the Billboard Hot 100 at number 79.
 On the issue dated November 11, 2006, the song jumped 13 places from number 19 to number six, entering the top 10 of the chart.
 After weeks of ascending and descending within the top 10, the song reached a peak of number two on the Hot 100 on the issue dated January 13, 2007 after selling 294,000 downloads.
+It was blocked from the top spot by "Irreplaceable" by Beyoncé.
 The song was that week's greatest digital gainer on the chart and generated at the time the greatest digital sales in one week.
 This record, however, was broken a year later by "Low" by Flo Rida featuring T-Pain on the week of January 12, 2008 after selling 470,000 downloads.
 The song was certified double platinum on February 22, 2008, by the Recording Industry Association of America (RIAA), and 4× platinum on July 25, 2016.
 "Fergalicious" is Fergie's second most downloaded song, behind "Big Girls Don't Cry" and ahead of "Glamorous", "Clumsy", and "London Bridge".
 In 2012, the song became her second single to surpass sales of three million downloads, and it has sold 3,572,000 copies in the US as of September 2017.

 In Australia, the song entered at number 11 on the issue dated December 10, 2006 and reached a peak of number four six weeks later.
 The song has been certified gold by the Australian Recording Industry Association (ARIA) for sales of 35,000 units.
 On the issue dated December 18, 2006, the song debuted on the chart in New Zealand at number 40.
 In its fifth week, the song peaked at number five.
 It has been certified gold by the Recording Industry Association of New Zealand (RIANZ) for sales of 7,500 units.
 In Belgium, the song peaked on the Flanders chart at number 11 for one week and on the Wallonia Chart at number 17 for three consecutive weeks.
 In France, the song entered and peaked at number 15 on the issue dated January 27, 2007.
 It lasted on the chart for total of 18 weeks.
 "Fergalicious" entered the Singles Top 60 chart in Switzerland on the issue dated December 10, 2006 at number 69.
 The song fell to number 77 but on the third week ascended 48 places to number 29, where it peaked for one week.
 It spent a total of 19 weeks on the chart, logging its last week on the issue dated April 22, 2007 at number ninety-two.